Keksuccino/docs_fancymenu/docs/apng.md

 # Animated PNG Images

-> For new large or complex animations, prefer [AFMA/FMA files](/fma).
-FancyMenu 3.9.0 can use Watermedia V3 + Watermedia Binaries V3 for faster APNG/GIF decoding when available, but AFMA is still the preferred FancyMenu animation format.
+> For large or complex animations, prefer [AFMA files](./fma).
+Watermedia V3 and Watermedia Binaries V3 can accelerate APNG/GIF decoding when available, but AFMA remains the preferred FancyMenu animation format.
 {.is-info}